Lake Area Technical College Students Invited to Attend Jackrabbits Football Games Free

 Sept.
 3, 2019

-Brookings, SD – South Dakota State University and Lake Area Technical Institute are expanding their partnership by allowing Lake Area Tech students to attend Jackrabbits football games for free this season.
+Brookings, SD – South Dakota State University and Lake Area Technical College are expanding their partnership by allowing Lake Area Technical College students to attend Jackrabbits football games for free this season.
 The Jacks have seven home games in 2019, beginning Saturday at 6 p.m. against Long Island University.

 Students from LATI, like South Dakota State University students, can gain access to Dana J. Dykhouse Stadium by showing a valid student ID card at the gate.